pippacode/moredplyrfunctions/index.md

 ## 1. Loading libraries and data

 Let's begin!
-In this tutorial we will be working with data sets in the `data` folder in: <a href="https://github.com/EdDataScienceEES/tutorial-pippacode">this GitHub repository</a>.
+In this tutorial we will be working with data sets in the `data` folder from this [github repo](https://github.com/pippacode/moredplyrfunctions).
 Open `RStudio`, and create a new script by clicking on `File/ New File/ R Script`.
 Copy and paste the chunks of code provided into your script, using `#` to make useful comments and `----` to create sections within your code, for more on coding etiquette head over to this [tutorial](https://ourcodingclub.github.io/tutorials/etiquette/).

 ``` r
 # Title: Introducing more `dplyr` functions